Tennis players discuss mental health issues raised by Osaka | WTOP

 It’s why last year’s French Open champion, Iga Swiatek, travels with a sports psychologist.
 It’s why this year’s French Open champion, Barbora Krejcikova, needed her psychologist to talk her out of a panic attack that left her afraid to leave the locker room.

-Buzarnescu said the pandemic has been particularly hard because of the lack of fans — they were banned at last year’s U.S. Open; Wimbledon only allowed full capacity at some courts in Week 2 — and restrictions on players’ movements.

-Jamie Murray, a 35-year-old from Scotland with five Grand Slam titles in men’s or mixed doubles and older brother of three-time major champion Andy, says that’s worn on him.
+Jamie Murray, a 35-year-old from Scotland with five Grand Slam titles in men’s or mixed doubles and older brother of three-time major champion Andy, says the restrictions set because of the pandemic have worn on him.

 During Wimbledon, all players stayed in one hotel, instead of being able to rent private houses to stay with family or friends.
 British players could not stay at home.
 No one can leave the hotel at all, other than to travel to the tournament site.